Updated for November 2019

-If you’ve been trawling through Netflix in hopes of finding a great mystery to occupy your brain this weekend, you’re in luck.
+If you’ve been trawling through Netflix in hopes of finding a great mystery to occupy your brain, you’re in luck.
 There are some great mystery movies on Netflix at the moment, although they can be tough to find.

-We’ve found the best fresh mystery movies on Netflix.
-Read on to guarantee a thrilling weekend.
+We’ve found the best fresh mystery movies on Netflix for your suspenseful streaming pleasure.
+Read on to guarantee a thrilling night.

 Styled like a neo-noir mystery, Brick follows Brendan Frye (Joseph Gordon-Levitt) a lonely misfit who investigates a mysterious phone call made by his ex-girlfriend, Emily, just shortly before she was found dead.
 Brendan teams up with his nerdy friend Brain (Matt O’Leary) to look into her murder, questioning their school’s various social circles.
 When they piece together the mystery, Brendan discovers that Emily’s death is linked to something far bigger and more sinister than he could imagine.

 Small Town Crime

 When disgraced former cop Mike Kendall (John Hawkes) stumbles upon a woman as she lies dying on the side of the road, he vows to find her killer.
 Hired by her grandfather (Robert Forster), Kendall takes on the case as a private investigator.
 The growing mystery takes him down a dark path, and though he is driven by the search for redemption, he gets wrapped up in several shady characters and unwittingly puts his own family in harm’s way.